foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab8.rst

 Equipment
 =========
-PC, MetaWare Development Toolkit, nsim simulator, example \\labs\\lab8_linker in ARC labs
+The following hardware and software tools are required:

+* PC host
+* ARC GNU toolchain/MetaWare Development Toolkit
+* nsim simulator
+* ``labs/lab8_linker``

 Content
 ========
 Customizing your program with **compiler pragmas**.
 At first, using "pragma code" to specify a new name of section in which the code of function reside.
 Then mapping this code section into specified memory location with linker.
-Finally, checking the location of this code section after bulid process.
+Finally, checking the location of this code section after build process.

 Principles
 ==========